Frequently Asked Questions

 A: YES!
-We value the trust that has been placed in our hands when you choose us for your remodel project.
-We work with professionals who do everything within their power to minimize risk to themselves and your home, however, accidents happen and we are prepared to respond to the unforeseeable.
+We value the trust you have placed in us when you choose us to remodel your home.
+We work with professionals who do everything within their power to minimize risk to themselves and your home.
+However, accidents happen, and we are prepared to respond to the unforeseeable.
+We carry a $1 million liability policy for all of our projects.

 A: No, we provide a preliminary range of cost estimate free of charge.
 When you sign a Professional Services Agreement with us and pay a retainer fee, you receive our commitment of time and resources to begin the project development phase.
 During this phase, we develop a Scope of Work/Design Package and deliver a fixed bid contract for your review.
 Adequate project planning leads to satisfied customers, less unnecessary surprises and a high-quality finished product.
 We dedicate time to planning because we are committed to providing the highest level of service to our clients.